 Body Corporate / Management Plan

-It is hard to keep up with all the different names that are used around the world for the Legal Entity that runs the complex of units you have developed, however your legal advisor will let you know.
+It is hard to keep up with all the different names that are used around the world for the Legal Entity that runs the complex of units you have developed, however your legal adviser will let you know.

 Just as out Towns, Cities and States need Rules & Regulations for all its citizens to live in harmony, so too does a small complex of units, condos, apartment etc.

-What ever it is called in your part of the world, is necessary for you to engage a legal advisor to prepare one for you, which will include the preparation of a Budget to which you, as the developer, will have to pay in a certain amount of money.
+What ever it is called in your part of the world, is necessary for you to engage a legal adviser to prepare one for you, which will include the preparation of a Budget to which you, as the developer, will have to pay in a certain amount of money.